Pablosanmar97/electricalsync/README.md

 Objective:

-This project serves to analyse the synchronziation between electrically coupled neurons in an spike-by-spike comparison and timing delays.
+This project serves to analyse the synchronization between electrically coupled neurons in an spike-by-spike comparison and timing delays.

 Structure: